The Shipping Law Review: Philippines

 - a foreign vessel, departing from a Philippine port of origin through another Philippine port to its foreign port of final destination, shall be allowed to carry foreign cargo intended for export; and

-- a foreign vessel, departing from a Philippine port of origin, shall be allowed to carry foreign cargo by another foreign vessel through a domestic transshipment port and transferred at such domestic transshipment port to its foreign port of final destination.
+- a foreign vessel, departing from a Philippine port of origin, shall be allowed to carry foreign cargo by another foreign vessel through a domestic trans-shipment port and transferred at that domestic trans-shipment port to its foreign port of final destination.73

 With the passage of this Law, foreign vessels may, in these limited circumstances, engage in trade without securing MARINA registration or a certificate of public convenience.
 The Philippines is changing and with change comes more opportunity.